dermesser/leveldb-rs/README.md

   takes 0.2-0.5 seconds.
 * Compatibility with the original: Compression is not implemented so far; this works as long as compression is disabled in the original.
-* Performance is usually on par with the original, except in cases where the original implementation makes use of multithreading (e.g., background compactions).
+* Performance is decent; while usually not par with the original, due to multi-threading in the original and language-inherent overhead (we are doing things the right way), it will be enough for most use cases.
+* Safe: While using many shared pointers, the implementation is generally safe.
+Many places use asserts though, so you may see a crash -- in which case you should file a bug.

 ## Goals